Niavlys2048/Backpack/README.md

 Backpack (Baluchon) is a three-page application:
 * Get the exchange rate between the dollar and your current currency.
 * Translate from your favorite language to English.
-* Compare the local weather and that of your good old home.
+* Compare the local weather and the one of your good old home.

 Main features:
 This application as been designed from scratch thanks to Figma.